lynjs-dev/lynjs/docs/src/content/docs/en/introduction/what-is-lynjs.md

 When you define a propertyDecorator with `@attr` or `@state`, LynJS automatically makes it reactive.
 Any part of your template that uses these properties will automatically update when they change, without needing a full re-render.

 Your component’s `render` method describes the initial structure using JSX.
-When the element is attached to the DOM, LynJS tracks which parts of the DOM depend on which reactive properties.
+When the hostNode is attached to the DOM, LynJS tracks which parts of the DOM depend on which reactive properties.
 If a propertyDecorator changes, LynJS updates only the affected parts efficiently.